tarantool/checks/README.md

 ### Optional type and types combination

 Moreover, types can be prefixed with a question mark `?`, which makes them optional.
-For instance, `"?table"` accepts tables as well as `nil` values.
+For instance, `'?table'` accepts tables as well as `nil` values.
-A `"?"` alone accepts anything.
-It is mainly useful as a placeholder, to skip an argument which doesn't need to be checked.
+A `'?'` type alone accepts anything.
+It is mainly useful as a placeholder to skip an argument which doesn't need to be checked.

-Finally, several types can be accepted, if their names are concatenated with a bar `"|"` between them.
+Finally, several types can be accepted, if their names are concatenated with a bar `|` between them.
-For instance, `"table|number"` accepts tables as well as numbers.
+For instance, `'table|number'` accepts tables as well as numbers.
-It can be combined with the question mark, so `"?table|number"` accepts tables, numbers and nil values.
+It can be combined with the question mark, so `'?table|number'` accepts tables, numbers and nil values.

-Question mark is not equivalent to combination with `"nil"` type:
+Question mark is not equivalent to combination with `'nil'` type:
-`msgpack.NULL` is a valid value for `"?number"`, but not for `"nil|number"` combination.
+`msgpack.NULL` is a valid value for `'?number'`, but not for `'nil|number'` combination.

 ## Table type qualifiers

 The type qualifier may be a table.
-In this case the argument is checked to conform to `"?table"` type, and its content is validated.
+In this case the argument is checked to conform to `'?table'` type, and its content is validated.
 Table values are validated against type qualifiers as described above.
-Table keys, which are not mentioned in `checks`, are validated against `"nil"` type.
+Table keys, which are not mentioned in `checks`, are validated against `'nil'` type.
 Table type qualifiers may be recursive and use tables too.

 ```lua